-As on March 31, 2017, the Company did not have any subsidiary, join venture or associate company.
-Since the Company doesn't have any subsidiary, a policy on material subsidiary has not been formulated.
+As on March 31, 2016, the Company did not have any subsidiary, join venture or associate company.
+Since the Company doesn't have any subsidiary, a policy on material subsidiary has not been

-Particulars of Loans, Guarantees or Investments under Section 186 of the Companies Act, 2013, during FY 2016-17
+Particulars of Loans, Guarantees or Investments under Section 186 of the Companies Act, 2013, during FY 2015-16

-During the period under review, the Company has not given any loans, guarantees or Made investments under Section 186 of the Companies Act, 2013
+During the period under review, the Company has not given any loans, guarantees or Made investments under Section 186 of the Companies Act, 2013.

-Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and Outgo

-The Particulars relating to conservation of energy, technology absorption, foreign exchange earnings and outgo, as required to be disclosed pursuant to the provisions of Section 134 of the Act read with Companies (Accounts) Rules, 2014, are provided in Annexure - IV to this Report.
+Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and Outgo disclosed pursuant to the provisions of Section 134 of the Act read with Companies (Accounts) Rules, 2014, are provided in Annexure -IV to this Report.